Be Prepared In Case Of A Fire

 Fire “pet proof” your house inside…in other words, go around your home and look for ways that your pet can start a fire.

 Beau once sat on the stove’s control panel and turned the oven on!
 Digital controls present a new set of issues so be prepared and lock your stovetop and oven panel.
-Our control panel has been locked ever since unless in use.
+Our control panel has been locked ever since, unless it is in use.

-Check for electrical and cable cords as many pets like to chew on them (Beau is guilty) and find ways to discourage that behavior.
+Check for electrical and cable cords as many pets like to chew on them (Beau and Bouvier are guilty) and find ways to discourage that behavior.
 Fires have started because of frayed wires, as well as pets being electrocuted.
 They make “cable/cord covers” today for this exact problem.

 Take care with candles and never leave them unattended with pets around – one tail swish and that candle can be knocked over and start a fire.
 Mom has banned the use of lit candles in our house unless it’s the dinner table and they are blown out quickly at the end of the meal.